afonya2/Solarixum/README.md

     "welcomeRoomIv": ""     // Optional: Decrypted IV for the welcome room }
 ```
+4. Install the dependencies using `npm install`.
-4. Start the server using `npm start`.
+5. Start the server using `npm start`.

 ### Found a Bug?
 - Report it by creating an issue.